zl3311/lego_image_converter/.github/ISSUE_TEMPLATE/new_color_or_set.md

 ---
-name: New Color or Set
+name: New Color or Palette
-about: Submit a new LEGO color or Art set to the database
+about: Submit a new tile color or palette to the database
 title: '[DATA] Add '
 labels: data
 assignees: ''
 ---

 ## Type
-- [ ] New LEGO Color
+- [ ] New Tile Color
-- [ ] New LEGO Art Set
+- [ ] New Palette
 - [ ] Both

 ## For New Colors